 What is a serial port?
 Serial ports are generally built into the motherboard.
 This is why the connectors behind the casing that are connected to the motherboard by a wire cable can be used to connect an exterior element.
 A serial port connector generally has 9 or 25 pins and resemble the following (DB9 and DB25 connectors respectively):

 A personal computer generally has between one and four serial ports.

 Parallel data transmission involves sending data simultaneously on several channels (wires).
-The parallel ports on personal computers can be used to send 8 bits (one octet) simultaneously via 8 wires.
+The parallel ports on personal computers can be used to send 8 bits (one octet) simultaneously via 8 wires:

-- The ECP (Enhanced Capabilities Port), developed by Hewlett Packard and Microsoft.
-It has the same characteristics as the EPP with in addition a Plug and Play feature, allowing the computer to recognise the connected peripherals.
+The first two-way parallel ports allowed for speeds of 2.4Mb/s.
+Enhanced parallel ports have been developed however to achieve higher speeds — the EPP (Enhanced Parallel Port) achieves speeds of 8 to 16 Mbps, and the ECP (Enhanced Capabilities Port), developed by Hewlett Packard and Microsoft has the same characteristics as the EPP, with a Plug and Play feature, allowing the computer to recognise the connected peripherals.